-Your dossier contains data for an in vitro gene mutation study in bacteria, and an adaptation for an in vitro cytogenicity study in mammalian cells or in vitro micronucleus study, which are rejected for the reasons provided in sections 1. of Appendices A and B and the Appendix on general considerations.
+Your dossier contains negative result from an in vitro gene mutation study in bacteria, and an adaptation for an in vitro cytogenicity study in mammalian cells or in vitro micronucleus study, which is rejected for the reasons provided in the Appendix on general considerations.

-The result of the requests for information in sections 1. of Appendices A and B will determine whether the present requirement for an in vitro mammalian cell gene mutation study in accordance with Annex VIII, Section 8.4.3 is triggered.
+The result of the request for information in section 1. of Appendix A will determine whether the present requirement for an in vitro mammalian cell gene mutation study in accordance with Annex VIII, Section 8.4.3 is triggered.